-Contractor Directory Inclusion Criteria and Standards
+Contractor Provider Network Inclusion Criteria and Standards

 Definition and scope

 The scope of these criteria varies by trade and project type.
 A general contractor versus specialty contractor distinction, for example, produces different documentation requirements.
-A general contractor applying for inclusion typically must demonstrate a broader set of credentials — state general contractor license, commercial general liability coverage, and bonding — whereas an electrician or plumber seeking a specialty listing must show a trade-specific license issued by the relevant state licensing board.
+A general contractor applying for inclusion typically must demonstrate a broader set of credentials — state general contractor license, commercial general liability coverage, and bonding — whereas an electrician or plumber seeking a specialty provider must show a trade-specific license issued by the relevant state licensing board.
 Residential and commercial work also carry separate thresholds; residential versus commercial contractor services often fall under different licensing regimes at the state level.

 How it works